Tools

 DOTS Calculator

-Enter your total and bodyweight to get your DOTS score, plus Wilks and IPF GL.
-It also places that score against real competition lifters on file.
+DOTS is a bodyweight-adjusted score that lets powerlifters in different weight classes be compared on one scale.
+Enter your total and bodyweight to get your DOTS score, plus Wilks and IPF GL, and see where it places you among real competition lifters on file.

 Enter a bodyweight and total to see your score.